 Maybe even shed a tear.

-Enter my recipe for an Easy Homemade Worcestershire Sauce.
+Enter my homemade Worcestershire Sauce recipe.
 You don’t have to do any long ferments or cooking.
 You don’t need any wild or unusual ingredients.
-It’s not “authentic,” but it’s a fantastic substitute when a recipe calls for Worcestershire Sauce and you don’t want the HFCS.
+It’s not “authentic,” but it’s a fantastic substitute for Worcestershire Sauce when you don’t want the HFCS.

 But, how hard is it to stir in some anchovy paste?
-Or, in the case of my own version of an easy homemade Worcestershire sauce, some Thai fish sauce (which is fermented from anchovies)?
+Or, in the case of my own version of an easy homemade Worcestershire sauce recipe, some Thai fish sauce (which is fermented from anchovies)?

 I also know that a real Worcestershire sauce would contain tamarind paste, but (unlike Thai fish sauce, which is usually stocked right next to soy sauce) that’s an odd ingredient that most grocery stores don’t carry.
 A decent substitute for the distinctive sweet & sour tamarind is a combination of black strap molasses and lime, so that’s what I went with here.